AVADOLearning/moodle-componentmgr/README.md

   used as the source of data for this component.
 * Finally, the `"packageSource"` key specifies which type of component source to obtain.
 At the moment, the following sources are available:
+    * `"Directory"` sources components from the specified filesystem location.
     * `"Git"` sources components from the specified Git reference.
     * `"Zip"` sources components via zip archives from remote locations.